Raghav-Uppala/Design/README.md

 With this, you have created a working database that handles the login system and the order system.
 You have also setup a dummy customer account, a dummy admin account, and a test order.

+# hi